bphenriques-interview-challenges/employee-shift-api-challenge/k8s/README.md

 - Managing secrets: https://medium.com/@harsh.manvar111/kubernetes-secret-vs-vault-fb57d75ce553
 - Managing secrets using Hashi Vault: https://www.vaultproject.io/

-There are more links, I added in-line in some pages.
+There are more links, I added in-line in some files.